 When we first arrived in Berlin we were able to stay in a hotel for one week.
 We were very fortunate to be able to stay at the lovely Concorde Hotel in Ku’damm which is an amazing location.
-It is in the vicinity of the embassy and very near Ku’damm, the bustling shopping area in the heart of West Berlin.
+It is in the vicinity of the embassy and very near Ku’damm, the high street and bustling shopping area in the heart of West Berlin.

 These cute bikes are available at the Concorde for guest.
 I’m not sure how much the daily rental rate is.

 I absolutely loved our room.

 Welcome note and treats from the hotel.
 Can I just say that before I tried Apolinaris Sparkling Water, I was never ever a fan of sparkling water?
 The moment I tasted this award winning water (Superior Taste Award 2012) I was instantly converted.
 Who would have thought water could taste so delicious?

 I loved the build in bar design.
 This is gorgeous interior design.

 I absolutely loved the bedside lamps which can stay up, or be pulled down and swivel for better bedside reading.

 There is a simple desk with some nifty features.
 The use of space is pretty amazing too.

 There is a TV with wireless keyboard, the same cool lamp and wired internet, aside from free WIFI.